-The alto saxophonist was a pioneer of the bebop movement that emerged in the United States in the 1940s, laying the groundwork for much of the jazz that was to follow in the subsequent decades.
+The alto saxophone player was a pioneer of the bebop movement that emerged in the United States in the 1940s, laying the groundwork for much of the jazz that was to follow in the subsequent decades.

 His short life was beset by well-publicised personal problems and addiction, but still he can claim to be among the most important musicians of the 20th Century and one of the greatest improvising soloists in jazz history.